haldean/ubik-mirror/ARCHITECTURE.markdown

 type, and `A*` are the arguments.
 The arguments are themselves nodes, whose left is a type descriptor and whose right is the packed-array encoding of the argument's name.

+Apply trees are much simpler.
+Their left is the constant word `apply`, and their right has a left that is a function, and a right that is a list of arguments:

+                                    .
+                                   / \
+                                  T   .
+                                     / \
+                                    F   .
+                                       / \
+                                      A1  .
+                                         / \
+                                        A2  .

+Where `T` is the constant word `apply`, `F` is a subtree corresponding to the value of the function itself, and `A1` and `A2` are typed values that will be passed in as the first and second object.